Panzerschrek/U-00DC-Sprache-site/_posts/2024-10-28-second-order-inner-references.md

 ### Reference notation for second order references

 For now I decided (for simplicity) not to add reference notation for naming second order inner references in function signatures.
-This limitation doesn't allow to return second order inner references from functions - as a plain reference or as a reference inside a returned value.
+This limitation doesn't allow to return second order inner references from functions - as a plain reference or as a reference inside the returned value.

 The only exception is when a reference to inner reference tag of an argument is returned.
 Inner references of this result reference are (for now) assumed to refer to (possible) second order references of the corresponding function argument and its inner tag.